techjason/cyberport-hku-sharing-slides/slides.md

 # Impact and Reach

--   **User Base:**

 -   Over 180,000 users from 30+ disciplines

-    -   Students from institutions like Oxford and Cambridge
+-   Students from institutions like Oxford and Harvard

 -   **Global Influence:**

-    -   Positive feedback from users in conflict zones
+    -   Scholarships for users in conflict zones such as Sudan and Ukraine

-    -   Helped users reclaim thousands of study hours
+    -   Helped users reclaim thousands of study hours including SEN, ADHD and Visually Impaired students

 -   **Community Growth:**

-    -   Generated over 10 million flashcards
+    -   Generated over 10 million flashcards and fostered evidence-based learning

-    -   Fostered a collaborative learning environment

 <div class="qr-code"></div>